SERVING THE COMMUNITY FOR OVER 150 YEARS

 1998

-New managers Linda and Tom Jeacock started Karaoke evenings.
+New managers Linda and Tom Jeacock started Karaoke evenings where singers were backed by a live band and large sums of money were up for grabs.
 The red curtains still adorn the stage.
 If an act wasn’t going down well, a button – still there too – was pressed and the curtains slowly closed.

 -